gph82/mdciao/doc/installation.rst

    cd mdciao
    python setup.py develop

 This should install `mdciao` along with all its dependencies.
-The `development` option means that the `mdciao` in your Python path points directly to the sources directory, s.t. changes in the sources take effect immediately without re-installing.
+The `develop` option means that the `mdciao` in your Python path points directly to the sources directory, s.t. changes in the sources take effect immediately without re-installing.

 .. warning::
  At the moment, the `mdtraj` dependency is giving some problems, so we recommend issuing::